COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Doula

-Benefits for Women:
+Benefits for labour and postpartum2:

 • more spontaneous vaginal births

-• have shorter labours
+• shorter labours

 • greater satisfaction with their birth experiences

-Benefits for Babies:
+Benefits for Babies2:

 • less likely to have low five-minute Apgar scores at birth.